ICESAT-2HackWeek/website-2024/book/tutorials/nb-to-package/intro.md

 - The closet is like a *sub-package* in a package, since there might be other furniture pieces in a closet like a dresser; some closets can even be a whole room!

-### Module
+## What is a module?

-A module is a single file of Python code that can be imported into Python scripts or other modules, also known officially as an "import package".
+A module is a single file of Python code that can be imported into Python scripts or other modules.
 This is the smallest unit of code reuse in Python.
 You'll see these as `.py` files.